StochasticBiology/hypertraps-ct/README.md

 with the above observations would now reflect the transitions 001->001 (i.e. remaining in state 001) and 001->011.

+If you have phylogenetic data, we can curate it into transition format. `curate.tree` takes two arguments: a filename for a tree in Newick format, and a filename for a CSV datafile.
+The CSV file should have labels in its first column that correspond to tip labels in the Newick tree, and the subsequent columns should give the L binary features for that tip.
+There's an example in the tuberculosis case study below.

 *If you're not interested in continuous time, uncertain data, priors, or old data formats, skip to the next section now.*

 For continuous-time inference, HyperTraPS works with a time window for each observed transition, specified via a start time and an end time.
 If the start time and end time are equal, the transition is specified as taking exactly that time.
 If start time = 0 and end time = Inf, the transition can take any amount of time, which is mathematically equivalent to the case without continuous time.
 In general, the start and end times specify an allowed set of durations for the given transition, allowing uncertain timings to be accounted for.